Imported modules. |

 Exposure Compensation |

-Adds stops (2^ExpComp) onto the set exposure. |
+Adds stops (2 ^ ExpComp) to the set exposure. |

 Min/Max Brightness |